-An ankle-brachial index (ABI) test is a simple way for your doctor to check how well your blood is flowing.
+An ankle-brachial index (ABI) test is a simple way for your doctor to check how well your blood is flowing in your legs.

-She would use this test to check for peripheral artery disease, or PAD.
-This means you have blockages in the arteries of your arms and legs.
-This slows down your blood flow, and your limbs don’t get as much of the oxygen they need.
+Doctors use this test to check for peripheral artery disease (PAD).
+When you have this condition, it means you have blockages in the arteries of your arms and legs.
+This slows your blood flow, so your limbs don’t get all the oxygen they need.

-The test compares the blood pressure at your ankle with the blood pressure at your arm.
-The results can help you decide whether you need to make changes to your lifestyle or take medicine.
+The ABI test compares the blood pressure at your ankle with the blood pressure at your arm.
+If you have a low score on this test, you probably have poor blood flow in your legs.

 - Less hair on your legs than normal

 - Skin looks pale or kind of blue

 - Sores on your toes, feet, and legs that don’t heal the way they should

 - Toenails that grow more slowly than they once did

 - Trouble getting an erection, often in men who have diabetes

 At checkups, your doctor will typically ask about your family and personal health history.
 Just being over 50 raises your risk for PAD.
 Other risk factors include: